Thanks to residents, $70M is Coming to Fresno!

 Join Us and Learn More

-Join us for a discussion with local and state public officials about how these funds from the Transformative Climate Communities program should be spent to transform our community.
+Join us for a discussion with representatives with the Strategic Growth Council about how these funds from the Transformative Climate Communities program should be spent to transform our community.

-Meeting will be hosted by Fresno City Councilmember Oliver Baines and Randall Winston, Executive Director of the California Strategic Growth Council
+Meeting will be hosted by the Strategic Growth Council.